 The only thing that we book bloggers love other than reading books is talking about them to other book-worms, a.k.a their blog readers.
 We are absolutely thankful for the review copies and the giveaways the authors and their publishers offer because let’s face it: otherwise, we would be broke AF.

-So how can you, as a newbie/self-published author, make your attempt to reach your blogger more successful?
-Read on what book bloggers want to tell you, the authors about book reviewing.
+So how can you, as a newbie/self-published author, make your attempt to reach bloggers more successful?
+Read on what book bloggers want to tell you, authors, about book reviewing.